jkingsman/bishop/README.md

 ## Notes
 - Bishop is built on sending background XHR requests, many of which will result in 404's.
 These *will* show up in your console log, so be aware of that when browsing.
 If you feel comfortable ignoring 404's, you can check the "Hide network messages" box at the top of the console window.

 - The import formats are as follows:

+  - rules
-rules: `[{"description":"a few words descripting it","enabled":true,"name":"The Rule Name","risk":"low","searchString":"the regex to execut","uid":"random hex ID","url":"what URL addition )if any) to run the regex on"}, {...}]`
+    - `[{"description":"a few words descripting it","enabled":true,"name":"The Rule Name","risk":"low","searchString":"the regex to execut","uid":"random hex ID","url":"what URL addition )if any) to run the regex on"}, {...}]`

+  - sites
-sites: `[{"rule":"matched rule name","uid":"random hex uid","url":matched URL"}, {...}]`
+    - `[{"rule":"matched rule name","uid":"random hex uid","url":matched URL"}, {...}]`

 ## License
 MIT.